Kitchen – A gatherin place for friends and family. A place where memories are homemade and seasoned with love.

 - Add some water, about twice the level of the rice and boil the rice to a stage where the rice is not completely cooked but also not hard either.

-- Note when the water starts boiling and leave to cook for more 5 minutes.
+- Note when the water starts boiling and leave to cook for more than 5 minutes.

-- Pour the contents of the pot in a sieve.
+- Pour the contents of the pot into a sieve.

 - Back to the pot, after about 15 minutes the sauce is ready, you’ll see it would have thickened slightly.
 This is also the time to taste just in case you need to adjust the seasoning at all before adding in the rice.